theodimi404/random_movie/README.md

 movie is chosen from the 50 most popular films that have the selected parameters.
 It uses a GUI, so the user can choose easily the features of the film, that he wishes to watch.

-Required modules: \n
+Required modules:

-Beautiful Soup \n
+Beautiful Soup

-Requests \n
+Requests

 tkinter